AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/bulk-property-update.md

     <Route index element={<ExtensionRegistration />} />
     ```

 1. The second set of routes maps URLs to React components that render the contents of the extension's modal.
-The `:selection` param represents a delimited list content fragment paths.
+The `:selection` param represents a delimited list content fragment path.

     If the extension has multiple buttons to invoke discrete actions, each [extension registration](#extension-registration) maps to a route defined here.